researcher grants and awards

 2. student presentation grants

 Students who wish to present a paper at an IACAT conference can apply for a student presentation grant.
 IACAT has made available up to ten grants (up to USD$1000 each) to assist with travel and accommodation expenses for such students to attend the upcoming conference.
 The recipients of the grants will be invited to present their papers during a dedicated Young Researcher / Student parallel session at the upcoming IACAT Conference.
+You must be a graduate student to apply.

-· An abstract of up to 500 words
+· An abstract of up to 500 words that you submitted for the conference, and was accepted

 · The name and contact details of the principal Advisor or Supervisor where the applicant is undertaking their studies